cantryDev/FixTradeoffers/Readme.md

 # FixTradeoffers

 This chrome extension loads the tradeoffers with the help of your steamapikey which is more stable.
+The extension only load the tradeoffers with the apikey if the page shows the loading error.
+Only then you have to enter your apikey once.

 ## Showcase